Michael-Cowie/Notes/Cpp/Notes/conan.md

 Here, the Class contains the `options` that were specified inside the `conanfile.txt`.
 Additionally, some metadata.
 The methods inside the Class take the steps responsible to build the package.

+For each defined string in the `settings`, it must be an option and value defined inside the `settings.yml`.

 - `requirements` - `zlib` is a library that does not need further dependencies, however the `requirements` method is used to define if a dependency is used via `self.require(<dependeyc>/<version>)`.
 An example can be seen in the `libtiff` [recipe](https://github.com/conan-io/conan-center-index/blob/master/recipes/libtiff/all/conanfile.py#L65).

 ```python